MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 	C:\Test.docx                          C:\Test.docx

-## The Azure Information Protection client and Active Directory Rights Management Services
+## Active Directory Rights Management Services

-Read this section before you start using the PowerShell commands to protect or unprotect files when your organization uses Active Directory Rights Management Services.
+Read this section before you start using the PowerShell commands to protect or unprotect files when your organization uses just Active Directory Rights Management Services.

 ### Prerequisites for AD RMS